catalyst-cloud/catalystcloud-docs/source/tutorials/using-docker-machine-on-the-catalyst-cloud.rst

 .. note::

- We are assuming that your tenent has a private network, subnet and router setup, please see consult :ref:`launching-your-first-instance` if you do not have this configured already.
-We are also assuming that you have spare floating IPs available in your quota.
+ Assumptions: your project has a private network, subnet and router set up.
+Please see    consult :ref:`launching-your-first-instance` if you do not have this configured already.
+ It is also assumed that you have spare floating IPs available in your quota.

-The next step is to setup a security group for our docker host, we will use the command line clients to achieve this.
+The next step is to set up a security group for your docker host.
+You will use the command line clients to achieve this.
 First create a security group:

 .. code-block:: bash